SAP/terraform-provider-btp/docs/index.md

 - `tls_idp_url` (String) The URL of the identity provider to be used for authentication (only required for x509 auth).
 - `username` (String) Your user name, usually an e-mail address.
 This can also be sourced from the `BTP_USERNAME` environment variable.

-> **Note**: The provider supports login via Single Sign-On (SSO) as well.
-To enable this you need to set the environment variable `BTP_ENABLE_SSO` to `true`.
-Additionally, ensure that you run your scripts in a desktop environment.
-It's important to note that the SSO login feature is not intended for use in containerized environments or CI/CD pipelines.

 ## Get Started

 If you're not familiar with Terraform yet, see the [Fundamentals](https://developer.hashicorp.com/terraform/tutorials/cli) section with a lot of helpful tutorials.